ganrad/aks-aspnet-sqldb-rest/README.md

 3. Create an AKS cluster.

     Refer to the commands below to create the AKS cluster.
-It will take a few minutes for the AKS cluster to get provisioned.
+It will take a few minutes (< 10 mins) for the AKS cluster to get provisioned.
     ```
     # Create a 2 Node AKS cluster
     $ az aks create --resource-group myResourceGroup --name akscluster --node-count 2 --dns-name-prefix akslab --generate-ssh-keys --disable-rbac --kubernetes-version "1.11.5"